Congregation of Christian Brothers: Organizational structure of the Christian Brothers

 A special community within this new European province will be based in Geneva, Switzerland, working to establish an NGO known as Edmund Rice International.
-The purpose of such an organisation is to gain what is known as a "general consultative status" with the United Nations.
+The purpose of such an organization is to gain what is known as a "general consultative status" with the United Nations.
 "This position allows groups the opportunity to challenge systemic injustice and to engage in advocacy work with policymakers on behalf of people who are made poor."
 As well as including Christian Brothers from provinces all over the world, members of the Presentation Brothers will also have a presence within this community.